 Modern geomorphologists assume the Fire Eagle’s Nest to be a very unusual gas volcano, serving as a vent for massive underground gas stores.
 The peculiar rock formations can also represent chemical reactions between surface elements and those escaping from deep into the earth.

-Dmitry Demezhko, Institute of Geophysics, Yekaterinburg, indicates that the crater was formed in two stages.
-Second, a form of channel similar to mud volcanism was created by the region’s tectonic activities.
+Dmitry Demezhko, Institute of Geophysics, Yekaterinburg, indicates that the crater form in two stages.
+Second, a form of channel similar to mud volcanism creates by the region’s tectonic activities.
 Then, constant freezing and thawing over time forced the rock to break up.

-Little by little, experts, if they haven’t already, are getting closer to conclusively solving this puzzling mysterious patomskiy crater once and for all.
+Experts, if they haven’t already, are getting closer to conclusively solving this puzzling mysterious patomskiy crater once and for all.
 All scientists appear to agree that there is nothing else on the planet like the Patomskiy crater.
 There is still no explanation for the strange events reportedly occurring in the vicinity of the crater.
-There is no established evidence that something big is buried in the center of the crater, apart from the magnetic anomaly identified during one of the first expeditions.
+There is no established evidence that something big bury in the center of the crater.
+Only the magnetic anomaly identified during one of the first expeditions.

 For more updates on the tourism industry, visit Travelila.